 To search programmes via The Department of Education`s search tool, please use Northgate High School as the provider name.
 Our postcode is IP4 3DL.

-To apply, please apply through UCAS using our provider name.
+To apply, please apply through the GOV.UK service called Apply for Teacher Training using our provider name, Northgate High School.

 We offer the following Secondary School programmes across our partnership schools:

 - Biology (J853) PGCE with QTS full time

 - Chemistry (M874) PGCE with QTS full time